AdriaJ/adriaj.github.io/_pages/frontpage.md

 <div style="text-align:justify;">
     <p><img src="/assets/img/profile_compressed.jpg" alt="" width="25%" style="float:left;margin-right:20px;">
-      Currently in my third year of PhD, I am enrolled in the <a href="https://www.epfl.ch/labs/lcav/">Laboratory of AudioVisual Communications (LCAV)</a> at <a href="https://www.epfl.ch/en/">EPFL</a>, Switzerland.
+      Currently in my fourth year of PhD, I am enrolled in the <a href="https://www.epfl.ch/labs/lcav/">Laboratory of AudioVisual Communications (LCAV)</a> at <a href="https://www.epfl.ch/en/">EPFL</a>, Switzerland.
 I work under the supervision of <a href="https://www.epfl.ch/labs/lcav/people/martin-vetterli/">Prof. Martin Vetterli</a>, <a href="https://people.epfl.ch/matthieu.simeoni">Dr. Matthieu Simeoni</a> and <a href="http://bigwww.epfl.ch/fageot/index.html">Dr. Julien Fageot</a>.
       <br>My research interests are centered around <b>Sparse Signals Reconstruction</b>, in continuous or discrete domains, with a focus on developing efficient numerical methods.
 My research work includes applications to <b>Radio Interferometry</b> in astronomy.
       <br><br>
       You can find the slides and posters of my public presentations in the <a href="{{ site.base_url }}{% link _pages/talks.md %}">Talks</a> tab.
 My journal publications are listed in the <a href="/pubs">Publications</a> tab.
       <br><br>
-      Don't hesitate to reach out! --
+      Don't hesitate to reach out!
     </p>
 </div>